uswds/uswds-site/README.md

 This version number or commit hash is automatically parsed when the site is built and used for display on the site (see `_plugins/uswds_version.rb` for details).
-Therefore, be sure to use an actual version tag on all `master` branch commits--otherwise a commit hash will show up as the version on the production site, which would be confusing.
+Therefore, be sure to use an actual version tag on all `main` branch commits--otherwise a commit hash will show up as the version on the production site, which would be confusing.

 ### Adding content to the "Updates" section